nabeeltariq2/recsys_online_exp/README.md

 * Add data - python seed.py (based on your data)
 * Run app - python application.py

-### Citations necessary for any usage of this platform.
+### Citations required for any usage of this platform.